l3-hpc/visit-for-fvcom/transect-example.md

-# Interactive visualization of transects
+# Interactive visualization of transects - demo

 The new script that sets up VisIt for an interactive session is `setup_interactive.py`.
-Before running, you need to comment out or modify the following.
+Before running, you need to comment out or modify the following unless you are Lisa.
 ```
 import sys
 sys.path.append("/Users/lisalowe/visit-for-fvcom")